w3c/securityig/CONTRIBUTING.md

 ## Are there patent licensing obligations associated with participation in an Interest Group?

+Potentially.
-No. There are no patent licensing obligations associated with participation in an Interest Group.
+ - There are no patent licensing obligations associated with participation in an Interest Group.
 However see the [disclosure obligations](https://www.w3.org/policies/patent-policy/20200915/#sec-disclosure-requirements) for Interest Group participants.
+ - When a participant of this Interest Group contributes to a technical submission reviewing or marking comments on deliverables by other groups, they must agree to the terms of the [W3C Patent Policy](https://www.w3.org/policies/patent-policy/) and [License Grants from Non-Participants](https://www.w3.org/policies/process/#contributor-license).

 ## Can I subscribe to the mailing list even if I am not a participant?